fixxtion1/dsa-lake/Recursion/patterns/README.md

 # Patterns

-### Some terms

-Substring: continous part of string<br />
-Subsequence: any combination part of string but order matters<br />
-Subset: any combo and order dont matter even<br />

-But it is common practice to print powerset in case of Subsequnece too.

 ### Technique to print only one answer

 Make the function itself boolean.
 If base condititon is true, return true else false.
 Put the recursive call in if condition.